rollyourown-xyz/ryo-hugo-website-scaffold-template/README.md

 # hugo-scaffold-template

-Template repository for hugo scaffolding for the rollyourown.xyz ryo-hugo-website project.
+Template repository for hugo scaffolding for the rollyourown ryo-hugo-website project.

 For details of how to use this repository, see [Roll Your Own Hugo Website](https://rollyourown.xyz/rollyourown/projects/ryo-hugo-website/).